nicolas-fricke/youyouaidi/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](https://tldrlegal.com/license/mit-license)

-Ruby Gem `Youyouaidi` offers a UUID class for parsing, validating and converting UUIDs into / from shorter representations.
+`Youyouaidi` is a Ruby Gem that offers a UUID class for parsing, validating and converting UUIDs into / from shorter representations.
+While a UUID consists of 32 hexadecimal characters by dashes divided into 5 subgroups, the short representation (invoked via `#to_shrort_string`) consists of exactly 22 digit and lower- and uppercase characters.

 ## Installation